lmfespinosa/DevOps-BuildAutomatedMachinesImages-Packer/Documentation/en/Projects/Cloud/AWS/Ubuntu-18.0.4.4/doc_stack_mean.en-GB.md

-# Imagen Ubuntu con stack MEAN
+# Ubuntu Imagen with MEAN Stack in AWS

 ## Introduction